wurmlab/SBC361-programming-in-R/practical2.md

 Here we are using loops to index through each of the rows of the matrix `helianthus_data`, and for each row we are indexing through columns 2 to 7 (as these are the columns that contain relevant data).
 At any point in the two loops, the value that we are focusing on is given by `helianthus_data[my_row, my_col]`.

 Hopefully you can already see that these are the exact values we want to drop into the third column of our matrix `long_data`.
 However, we are presented with a problem - how do we drop these values one after the other into the right place in the matrix `long_data`?
-We cannot use the index 'my_row' to help us, as this only goes through values `1:5`.
-Similarly, we cannot use the index 'my_col', as this only goes through values `2:7`.
+We cannot use the index `my_row` to help us, as this only goes through values 1 to 5.
+Similarly, we cannot use the index `my_col`, as this only goes through values 2 to 7.
 What we really need is a new index that goes all the way from 1 to 30, irrespectively of the row or column that we are focusing on.

 #### Q14-B. Change the for loop above to include a variable `my_index`.
 This variable should be defined as being 0 before the loop starts.
 At every iteration of the inner loop, you should add 1 to it.
 What are the values of `my_row` and `my_col` when `my_index` is 3?
 Add a line to check the indices each time through.